 Title Page – Vincent Starrett is the Introductory man for this set of stories.
 The use of red ink throughout the text is quite lovely.

 Examples of the Illustrations by Sharp (right click and open in new tab for full size):

 Personal Notes – This book came from Carpe Diem Rare Books on my first visit there a few years ago.
 I paid $15 for it, which is a little more than I usually pay for Heritage titles, but it’s Edgar Allan Poe’s brilliant tales!
-My wife is a big fan of his work, and I wanted to get a nicer edition of the tales than she previously had (which this fits the bill quite nicely).
 The next book on my Non-Macy tab is the Fritz Eichenberg illustrated Tales; look forward to that!